JimShady/leaseholdmortgages/docs/index.md

 * Lee (writing in March 2023) needed to move, but couldn't sell, so did consent to let on his flat through Halifax.
 His fixed-rate mortgage has now come to an end but Halifax won't agree a new fix while it's on consent to let (but he also cannot sell it).
 Due to personal circumstances he can't move back there.
 So it's now on the 'standard variable' for the last two years.
 * John has no EWS1 form, but building is being remediated by freeholder, expected completion summer 2024.
 As of March 2023 still asking for EWS1 forms though so cannot mortgage with them.
+* I am currently with Halifax.
+Tried to remortgage but they wouldn't convert to buy to let starting they don't do that.
+B2 rating can't take out a new mortgage either.
+So the only option they gave me was to extend the number of years I was borrowing for to make it affordable otherwise I couldn't afford the mortgage as interest rates went from 1.7% to 5%

 ## HSBC